 So, how do internet radio stations make money?

-Online radio stations can often offer a wider range of advertising options to companies, as they can place things like display ads on a website or use video ads to grab customer attention.
+Online radio stations can often offer companies a wider range of advertising options, as they can place things like display ads on a website or use video ads to grab customer attention.

 Stations who post a lot on social media or write their own content can also publish sponsored pieces from brands.